Published his first book, launched a podcast, and took a road trip across the United States.

 You want to rise to the occasion instead of rationalizing it away.

-You’re tired of your own excuses and “important-sounding” stories about why you can't finish it.
+You’re tired of your own stories and “important-sounding” excuses about why you still haven't launched or completed your goal.

 You want the type of structure that fits into your average busy day, and makes consistency inevitable.